mamigay/fallen-society/README.md

 ![Backpacks](img/setup9.png)
 When this turns up, just take it and choose the spawnrate to your liking.

+**NOTES ON WEAPON MODS**: Some weapon mods still try to inject themselfes into the game (the M1A for example).
+You should always choose normal: skip quest and then choose *not* to inject and *not* add to chem tab etc. If you forget this, not that bad, it just adds a second instance of the gun into the game.
+Shouldn't be problem.

 ## Step Eight
 Now you are good to open the Mod Configuration Menu.
 Hit esc and open **Mod Configuration**